Vivekdeepak/cleancode/README.md

 ## Usage

 Every class has guidelines for writing that particular concept.
-For Example `EmployeeClass` has guidelines on how Class and `EmployeeFunction` has guidelines on how to write Functions/Methods
+For Example `EmployeeClass` has guidelines on how Class and `EmployeeFunction` has guidelines on how to write Functions/Methods.
+And so on...